 When it comes to crafting, many people are torn between knitting and crocheting.
 While both involve using needles and thread to create woven fabrics, accessories and garments from scratch, there are some key differences between the two.
-In general, crocheting is easier than knitting.
+In general, crocheting is easier than knitting for beginners.
 Crochet using a 26% hook does not require the movement of stitches between the needles, and is less likely to fall apart.

 After learning the 5 basic crochet stitches, crocheters notice that their project works faster.
 The main difference between knitting and crochet is that knitting uses a pair of long needles to form the loops, moving a set of loops from one needle to another; the stitches are held on the needle.
 On the other hand, crochet hook uses a single hook to attach the loops directly to the piece.
-It's this big difference that makes crocheting much easier to work with than knitting.
+This big difference makes crocheting much easier to work with than knitting.
 Color work is technically much easier with crochet, but sophisticated designs with neat color separations are usually crocheted with intarsia, not crochet.
 Adjacent stitches are usually not directly connected, which means that they are also less elastic than fabric.
 Unlike crochet, knitting also involves multiple live stitches, which can be difficult to follow.